manel1874/learning_rust/README.md

 # My rusty journey

-Welcome to My rusty journey repository!
+Welcome to my rusty journey repository!
 This is a place where I document my progress and experiences while learning the Rust programming language.

 Rust is a systems programming language that is designed to be safe, concurrent, and fast.
 It is a great choice for building high-performance applications and libraries, and is widely used in industry.